Latest SeedProd News

 • A Payment Processor: A payment processor, like Stripe, PayPal, or Square, is a service that handles financial transactions between your website and your customer’s bank.
 It securely processes credit card, debit card, and digital wallet payments.

-• SSL Certificate: An SSL (Secure Sockets Layer) certificate is a digital security protocol that encrypts the connection between your visitor’s browser and your server.
-It ensures that sensitive information—like credit card details—can’t be intercepted or read by others.
+• SSL Certificate: Think of an SSL (Secure Sockets Layer) certificate as a digital lock.
+It secures the connection between your visitor’s browser and your server so sensitive info, like credit card numbers, stays safe.

 • PCI Compliance: This is a set of security rules for handling credit card information.
-It sounds technical, but the good news is that modern payment processors like Stripe are designed to handle the complex parts for you.
+The good news is that modern payment processors like Stripe handle the complex parts for you.
 They process payments on their secure servers, which simplifies your compliance needs and keeps customer data safe.

 • A Secure Hosting Provider: Choose a trusted WordPress hosting company that includes built-in security features and SSL support, such as Bluehost or SiteGround.
 Reliable hosting keeps your payment system fast and safe.

-Most modern payment tools like SeedProd and WP Simple Pay handle the technical details for you, so setup only takes a few minutes.
+Most drag-and-drop website builders with payment integrations, like SeedProd, handle the technical details for you.
+This makes the setup take only a few minutes.

 Steps to Create a Landing Page with Payment Gateway

 SeedProd makes it easy to build your page design, add a payment button, and publish your landing page in minutes.
-You’ll follow a few simple steps—install SeedProd, choose a template, drag in the payment button block, connect it to your Stripe account, and go live.
+You’ll install SeedProd, choose a template, drag in the payment button block, connect it to your Stripe account, and go live.

 Let’s walk through how to set it up step by step.